Creatures of the Waters

 Sea of the brine of life!

-The vague and vast suggestions of the briny world,
+The vague and vast suggestions of the world below the brine,

 Sea-water and all living below it—